 Low-level software tools

-Note that most or all of the tools described below, likely have python equivalents, which are described elsewhere (?).
+Note that some, most or all of the tools described below, may have python equivalents, which are described elsewhere (?).

 tpx4item